Shore Excursions from Cobh

 Then it’s across the craggy majesty of the Cork-Kerry Mountains that straddle the boundary and onto Kenmare, a picturesque village nestled between the Ring of Beara and the Ring of Kerry.
 Refresh yourself with a coffee or something stronger while enjoying the atmosphere of the bustling streets here in Kenmare.

 The sheer spectacle that is Killarney National Park opens up after Kenmare, with stunning views of the lakes and mountains at Molls Gap and Ladies View (where Queen Victoria stopped for a breather with her ladies in waiting in 1861).
-Shortly before we arrive for lunch in world-famous Killarney, we stop for a tour of the stately Muckross House & Gardens (Queen Victoria stayed here) and an opportunity to take some photos of the mighty cascade of Torc Waterfall before returning to your ship after a very scenic and fun day touring.
+Shortly before we arrive for lunch in world-famous Killarney, we stop for a photo stop at the stately Muckross House & Gardens (Queen Victoria stayed here) and an opportunity to see the mighty cascade of Torc Waterfall before returning to your ship after a very scenic and fun day touring.